njari/njari.github.io/_posts/2025-11-11-transformers-decoding.markdown

 The decoder now employs attention in two varied ways to generate a response.

 The output of the transformer is a a list of tokens and tokens are generated one after another.
-Each token that is generated should "pay" attention to :
+Each token that is generated should "attend" (pay attention) to :
 1. What has been generated before that.
 This is important for the whole text to make sense.
 2. The encoders output - i.e. the context rich understanding of the input.

 Let's extend our example from the previous piece and follow it through the decoder.
 The transformer is presented with the input statement -
 "The cat decided to push over the tumbler because it looked simply irresistable.".
-Then the encoder creates a context rich understanding of this input and we have the encoder output which we will refer to as $$ E_output $$.
+Then the encoder creates a context rich understanding of this input and we have the encoder output which we will refer to as $$ E_{\text{output}} $$.

 Now, we enter the decoder.
-The decoder output is first initialized with a constant <start> token.
+The decoder output is initialized with a constant <start> token.
 This is a constant.

-$$ D_output = [ <start> ]
+$$ D_{\text{output}} = [ <start> ]
 $$

-Next, $$ D_output$$  goes through the masked self attention layer.
-This layer looks at all tokens generated in $$D_output$$.
-This is called "masked" because we must ignore all the tokens that come after the current token.
-This "masking" is only useful during training since during inference, we don't know the tokens that come after the current token because they have not been generated yet.
-However, it doesn't hurt during inference and helps to keep the math the same all through.
+### Masked Self Attention

+Next, $$ D_{\text{output}}$$  goes through the masked self attention layer.
+This layer looks at all tokens generated in $$D_{\text{output}}$$ upto the current token.

+For what it's worth, this is the same as a self-attention layer from the encoder.
+The layer performs self attention on whatever it has generated till  the current token.
 To start with, we only have <start> so the first pass of this layer is trivial.

+## Training and Inference (and Masking)

+If it's the same as the encoder layer's self attention, why does it have a fancier name?
+The masking in this layer is input but serves a different purpose (from what we're discussing).
+There are two modes of a any machine larning model - training and inference.
+Training is when we have both the inputs and the outputs and we're trying to get our model to take in inputs and predict the output.
+To achieve this, we are tweaking our weights - all the W matrices we've seen - till we get it just right (or close enough).
+During training, since we know the entire output before our model can generate it - we must hide it from that model or it will learn to be a cheat.
+If it learns to cheat, it's going to perform really well during the tests but be lost when it comes to the real world - where it won't know the output to begin with.

+Once the training is done, we fix the weights to the most optimal values we've found and put it into the real world.
+The real world is where we do inference.
+During inference, we don't know the tokens that come after the current token because they have not been generated yet.
+Masking is nonsensical here.
+However, it doesn't hurt and helps to keep the math the same all through (why write new equations and create confusion?).

+### Cross Attention

 Next, we go through the cross attention layer.
-This is where we take into account $$ E_output $$.
+This is where we take into account $$ E_{\text{output}} $$.
+What we're saying is that - hey StupidBox, I know you've decided to say something based on what you've already said - but look at what you're responding to first!
+So StupidBox does what's told and pays attention to the encoder's output (representiation of actual input)

-Now, here we have the following:
+Now, here we have the following equations that show how this works :

 $$
 \begin{align*}